 RITE OF PASSAGE

 My dad never really talked much about his childhood.
-He was the oldest of five children, and as a baby, his family had moved to the newly-established mining village of Ollerton in Nottinghamshire, which is located on the edge of Sherwood Forest.
+He was the oldest of five children, and as a baby, his family moved to the newly-established mining village of Ollerton in Nottinghamshire, which is located on the edge of Sherwood Forest.
 I never met either of my paternal grandparents, or any of my dad’s siblings.
-My understanding, from the few times that my dad would open up about his early life, was that his dad had been a hard drinking womanizer, prone to bouts of the blue devils, which is a Derbyshire idiom for low spirits and depression.
-At those times, he would be physically abusive to my grandmother, and on one of those occasions, when my dad was 15, he decided to step in between his parents, and protect my grandmother.
-He was beaten pretty badly by his father, and was thrown out of the house by his father, ending up walking 20 miles through the night, to plead with an aunt to take him in.
-She agreed, but only on the condition that he got a job at the local pit the next day, and agreed to hand over his weekly pay packet, and then she would give him back an allowance.
+My understanding, from the few times that my dad opened up about his early life, was that his dad had been a hard drinking womanizer, prone to bouts of the blue devils, which is a Derbyshire idiom for low spirits and depression.
+During those times, he would be physically abusive to my grandmother.
+On one occasion, when my dad was 15, he stepped in to protect her.
+His father beat him badly and threw him out of the house.
+My dad walked 20 miles through the night to plead with an aunt to take him in.
+She agreed on the condition that he got a job at the local pit the next day and handed over his weekly pay packet, from which she would give him an allowance.

 Seeing the beautiful fall colors when I recently drove back to Florida via Virginia’s Shenandoah Valley, this memory came flooding back to me.
 Both of my parents worked 6 days a week, and in the summer, my dad would sometimes suggest that we should drive out to Sherwood Forest or nearby Clumber Park.
 Until he got sick, driving was always a form of relaxation for him.